April 1, 2025

 Limitations: Limited editing capabilities.

-While PowerPoint's built-in recording features are helpful, they may not produce the refined result you want for your presentation.
+While PowerPoint's built-in recording features are helpful for basic video recording of your presentations with your face included, they may not produce the refined result you want.
 That's where Descript comes in handy.

-It’s a whole production studio at your fingertips, with video recording, transcription, and editing capabilities, ready to transform dull PowerPoint slides into an engaging experience for your audience.
+It's a whole production studio at your fingertips, with video recording, transcription, and editing capabilities, ready to transform dull PowerPoint slides into an engaging video presentation with your face and narration included.
 Descript also has a built-in screen recorder.

 You can use Descript on Windows, Mac, or even straight from your web browser.

-Here's step-by-step guide to recording your PowerPoint presentation with Descript.
+Here's a step-by-step guide to video recording yourself presenting a PowerPoint with Descript.

 Set up your screen recording